jonnor/projects/music/braindump.md

 > Imagination is the only weapon in the war against reality.
 ― Cheshire Cat from “Alice in Wonderland” by Lewis Carroll

+> And the faker the fodder is the more you love it because fake fodder’s the only thing that works anymore,
+> fake fodder is all that we can stomach
+> ....
+> All we know is fake fodder and buying shit.
+> That’s how we speak to each other, how we express ourselves is buying shit.
+Bings spech, Black Mirror

+## Samples

+> There's no cure for the Internet.
+It would never go away Black Mirror,

+> Please don't make me do it.
+No, I'm I'm frightened, darling, please Don't make me.
+> I don't want to die.
+Oh, God, I don't want to die.
+I'm frightened, I don't want to die Android Ash in Be Right Back, Black Mirror